Seeing new depths: Three-dimensional flow of a free-swimming alga: 3D Flow Field

 Before delving into flow vorticity and 3D vortex dynamics, it is worth commenting on the role of fluid inertia in shaping the algal flow.
 Fluid inertia is essential for vortex shedding in high-$Re$-number locomotion \cite{Wu_2011_vortexshedding,Liu_2024_vortexshedding}.
 Recent simulations and experiments on \textit{C. reinhardtii} have also identified the pronounced inertial effect in the flow of swimming algae \cite{Klindt_2015_simulation,Wei_2019_inertia,Wei_2021_inertia}.
 In particular, a fundamental singular solution of the unsteady Stokes equations---the Oscillet---has been proposed to model the vortex dynamics in the flow around a micropipette-held alga \cite{Wei_2021_inertia}.
-However, we find that the flow predicted by a model of three Oscillets fails to capture the key features of our experiments (SM Sec.~1C, Movie S1).
-Even more convincingly, immersed boundary simulations of the full Navier–Stokes equations \cite{Peskin_1996_IB} yield results that are indistinguishable from those obtained from simulations of regularized Stokeslets (SM Sec.~2A, Movie S1), confirming that fluid inertia has no significant effect on the vortex dynamics observed in the near-field flow of the alga.
-Beyond the vorticity diffusion length, $l_v =\sqrt{\eta/(f\rho)} \approx 140$ $\mu$m, which lies outside the field of view of our experiments and simulations, fluid inertia would dominate viscous effects due to the faster decay of the viscous force with distance \cite{Wei_2019_inertia,Wei_2021_inertia}.
+However, we find that the flow predicted by a model of three Oscillets fails to capture the key features of our experiments (SM Sec.~1C, Movie S1) \cite{supplemental}.
+Even more convincingly, immersed boundary simulations of the full Navier–Stokes equations \cite{Peskin_1996_IB} yield results that are indistinguishable from those obtained from simulations of regularized Stokeslets (SM Sec.~2A) \cite{supplemental}, confirming that fluid inertia has no significant effect on the vortex dynamics observed in the near-field flow of the alga.
+Thus, the periodically recurring translating vortices observed in the algal flow are fundamentally different from those associated with vortex shedding or a von K\'arm\'an vortex street at high $Re$ \cite{Guyon2015_hydrodynamics}.
+The algal vortices depend solely on the instantaneous configuration and velocity of the flagellum.
+When the flagella stop beating, they decay rapidly, with a rate that scales as $1/Re$.
+Beyond the vorticity diffusion length, $l_v =\sqrt{\eta/(f\rho)} \approx 140$ $\mu$m, which lies outside the field of view of our experiments and simulations, fluid inertia overtakes the viscous effect due to the faster decay of the viscous force with distance \cite{Wei_2019_inertia,Wei_2021_inertia}.